BekzatBekmukhambetov/jobApp/README.md

-jobApp aplication with three entites (job,company,review)
+jobApp aplication with three entites (job,company,review) with using h2 db